 In the meantime, please feel free to submit whatever your favorite and easy pain free recipe is... or recipes on the form below.
 The more the merrier.
 Happy tummy - happy mummy!

 Here are some published recipes.
 Feel free to print them out and share them around.

 Good choices for migraine recipes, according to Carol Foster, MD. author of Migraine, Your Questions Answered (and my two cents) are:

 I would recommend trying to always make your own homemade salad dressing from: olive oil, apple cider vinegar, herbs like basil, rosemary, and oregano.
 Garlic and black pepper are nice sometimes too.
 You can add honey or anything from the allowed migraine foods list.

-I have already started with these new ideas from my doctor.
-She was treating me for recovery from chronic illness and I discovered that recently when I removed my organic chicken broth, that my migraines reduced significantly.
+I've been using this way of eating for years now.
+My doctor, at the time, was treating me for recovery from chronic illness and I discovered that when I removed my organic chicken broth, that my migraines reduced significantly.

-I concluded that it could have been the combination of onion, carrots and celery that must have been a trigger for me.
-The only other thing I did that week was to start taking NAC.
-So I am not 100% positive but I have been able to maintain the significant reduction in migraine attacks from avoiding the soup broth.
+After further experimentation, I concluded that it could have been the combination of onion, carrots and celery that must have been a trigger for me.
+But I was not able to maintain the significant reduction in migraine attacks from avoiding the soup broth.

-Anyway, back to food!
-My doctor's new idea method uses steamed, cooked and pureed foods to provide optimum nutrition to the body - quickly.
+Anyway, back to this new idea... the method uses steamed, cooked and pureed foods to provide optimum nutrition to the body - quickly.
 Being pureed means it is almost predigested.
-However, having said that, because you drink your food you will need additional digestive enzymes.
+However, having said that, because you drink your food you may also benefit from taking additional digestive enzymes.